MSc Translation and Intercultural Studies Dissertation MODLANG5033P

 Short Description

-This course aims to allow students to develop a sustained critical discussion or an annotated translation project in an area of the student's personal research interests within the field of Translation Studies.
+This course allows students to develop a sustained critical discussion or a creative/critical project in an area of the student's personal research interests within the field of Translation Studies and Intercultural Communication.
+A creative/critical project is understood as practice-based research and may include activities like a translation and commentary or another creative output and commentary.

 Timetable

-10 hours of meetings with supervisor at times to be arranged with individual student
+Up to 6 hours of meetings with supervisor at times to be arranged with individual student.

 Requirements of Entry